To tree or not to tree; the inclusion of trees in long-term asset management plans

-Green spaces and urban forests are a very important aspect for large urban settings, for cleaner air and cooler surroundings.
+Green spaces and urban forests are very important aspects of large urban settings, for cleaner air and cooler surroundings.
 Trees are in fact very real assets, just not ones we are used to thinking about.
 Two of the most challenging assets for councils are trees and cemeteries because they don’t fit the mould of hard engineering assets.

 Key to effective asset management is a high-quality asset management system, supported by Asset Management Plans that focus on value for money and support councils in engaging with communities to find a balance between service levels, risk and cost.Local government asset management

 Why local government should treat trees as assets